ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>When I interview candidates, I prefer a real-world problem that demonstrates the candidate’s practical expertise with Kubernetes to be…</blockquote>

 <h3>4.
-Lab10 (Spring Boot/K8S): Frontend deployment with Angular 19 on Kubernetes - <a href="https://medium.com/@boottechnologies-ci/lab10-spring-boot-k8s-frontend-deployment-with-angular-19-on-kubernetes-53f370769b19" target="_blank" rel="noopener noreferrer">link</a></h3>
+What to do when Pods are Partying TOO Hard For a Node - <a href="https://medium.com/@jeremycastle/what-to-do-when-pods-are-partying-too-hard-for-a-node-953eb5de9f21" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Eric Anicet`**
+✍️ **posted by `Jeremy Castle`**

-<blockquote>Welcome back 👋 to our K8s journey.
-In this story, we’ll explore how to deploy a front-end application with Angular 19 on a Kubernetes…</blockquote>
+<blockquote>My team and I recently resolved a production issue where critical pods were being evicted due to out-of-memory (OOM) errors on Kubernetes…</blockquote>

 <h3>5.
 How Infrastructure as Code tool implementations differ from imperative tools’ - <a href="https://medium.com/itnext/how-infrastructure-as-code-tool-implementations-differ-from-imperative-tools-31607c3ed37b" target="_blank" rel="noopener noreferrer">link</a></h3>